allisonhorst/gt-awesome-tables/README.md

-# 'gt' for nice tables in R!
+# 'gt' for nice tables in R (by @rich-iannone)

-The package description, excellent examples, etc.:
+The package description, beautiful ReadMe, excellent examples + documentation, etc.:
 <https://github.com/rstudio/gt>

 # The installation: